-What perception data did you use? [examples: student perceptions about school climate issues (health survey, violence, prejudice, blying, etc.); student/parent perceptions about the effectiveness of programs or interventions; student understanding of relationship of school to career or has an academic plan]
+What perception data did you use? [examples: student perceptions about school climate issues (health survey, violence, prejudice, bullying, etc.); student/parent perceptions about the effectiveness of programs or interventions; student understanding of relationship of school to career or has an academic plan]

-BMMS used the GA school climate survey, PL feedback, Title I survey, Stakeholder meetings, Parent Resource Center statistics and PBIS student survey.
+BMMS used the local school climate survey, student advisory council, Stakeholder meetings, e3 PAC (Parent Advisory Council).
 Based upon feedback from parent/students the effectiveness of interventions/initiatives have assisted with academic achievement.
+SY2021-2022 the data is skewed due to the COVID pandemic.